Where is the Toondah Harbour PDA?

 What happens to building applications that are lodged with a private building certifier?

-These applications will continue to be assessed under the Sustainable Planning Act 2009 (SPA), which provides for private building certification.
+These applications will continue to be assessed under the Planning Act 2016 (SPA), which provides for private building certification.

 What will happen next?